GhaithA-M/4096sharp/README.md

 # 4096sharp
 4096sharp is challenging puzzle game inspired by the classic 2048, but with a twist.
-This game extends the traditional gameplay by incorporating an 8x8 grid, making it much more difficult.
+This game extends the traditional gameplay by incorporating an 8x8 grid, making it much easier.

 ## How to Play
 Merge tiles with the same number by moving them in one of four directions (up, down, left, right).
 Each move adds 4 new tiles to the grid.
 Combine tiles to reach the 4096 tile without filling up the grid.